TransmissionZero/Win16-Example-Application/Readme.md

 ## Known Problems

-There is also a Windows 1 version of this application.
-If you try to launch this application while the Windows 1 version is already running, you get a second instance of the Windows 1 application instead!
-I can't find any reason why this would happen, but I've tested the application on Windows 3.0 to Windows 8.1, and it behaves the same across all of them.

-The Open Watcom build of the application doesn't work correctly under Windows 3.0 when running in real mode.
+The Open Watcom build of the application doesn't work correctly under Windows 3.0 when running in Real Mode.
 The application will start but the menu is missing and the about dialog won't display.
 I've found Open Watcom to be a bit hit and miss, where certain seemingly harmless changes of compiler option result in an application which crashes, so it may be possible to fix this by changing the compiler options.
+It runs fine under Windows 3.0 in Standard Mode and 386 Enhanced Mode.

 If you have any other problems or questions, please ensure you have read this readme file and the